 Muted natural colors make for soothing, spa-like beach bathrooms.
 Grayish-green walls set a tranquil backdrop for a blend of stone and glass mosaic tiles that give way to larger sand-hue squares.
 The glass tiles reappear as a tub surround that appears to ripple with light.
 Shiny sea-lettuce artwork provides a quiet focal point.

 Create a beach-inspired bathroom with shower tile ideas that won't bust your budget.

-White beaded board, extending 6 feet up the walls, created instant cottage charm.
-Plus, taller beaded board can make a room look bigger and add more presence to the space.
-The walls above the beaded board were painted a bright lake-inspired blue and dressed up with sky blue stripes.
-A narrow ledge atop the beaded board acts as display space for ocean- and beach-theme mementos, such as starfish.
+White beaded board, extending 6 feet up the walls, creates cottage charm in this lakefront bathroom.
+Bright sea-inspired blue walls dressed up with sky blue stripes surround the wall treatment.
+A narrow ledge acts as display space for ocean- and beach-theme mementos, such as starfish.

 Relatively easy to install, beaded-board panels provide a fetching foundation for beach-style bathrooms.
 Cap the wainscoting with flat trim pieces that provide a Craftsman finish and allow room for nautical, anchor-like towel hooks.

 The best beach bathrooms employ palettes with just a few laid-back hues.
 Start your design with sandy perimeters to showcase sea-inspired shades.
 This bathroom incorporates olive green and sea blue as glass mosaic tub tiles and abstract artwork.
 Aquamarine vases and a turquoise sailing ship supply style-apt shimmer.

 Include high-contrast navy blue and white pairings for a room with clear nautical style.
 Complete the look with additional oceanic references, including sandy beige walls, rustic woven baskets, and beach-combed treasures such as seashells, coral, and driftwood.